25 GCSE Maths Questions And Answers By Topic And Difficulty

 Students are required to know that the diagonal lines within a square are perpendicular and therefore need to apply Pythagoras’ theorem to calculate the side length of the square.
 Finally, it is important they correctly round their answer to 3 significant figures.

-For more GCSE maths questions take a look at our free Area of a circle lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions take a look at our free Area of a circle lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one online maths interventions.

 10. Rearranging formulae maths question